DavidEGrayson/rgdeg/README.md

 Installation
 --

-You can either install the whole collection as a gem or just copy the bits you need directly into your source code.
+You can copy the bits you need directly into your source code.

 License